Kashin98/Project-Restaurant/README.md

 # Project-Restaurant
 Creating a fictional restaurant website from scratch to test HTML, CSS &amp; JS skills.

+WEBSITE FULLY ACCESSIBLE AT : https://project-kbp.netlify.app

 Learned how to: